NolanZONG/pfn-auth-api/README.md

 You can also find the auto-generated API documentation on `http://{domain}:{port}/docs`

 6. You can use `docker-compose down` to stop and remove the service

+## Todo and Improvement
+This is just a prototype implementation due to the **time limitation**.
+If the goal is to make it production-ready, at least the following parts are needed:

+- Add unit tests for each module and improve test coverage.
+- Improve the comments to make the generated Open API doc clearly.
+- The sensitive data are stored in a separate configuration file called `.env` currently, this should be sufficient and enough for development purposes, but we can consider use a secure secrets management tool in production
+- Implement a service layer(e.g. `service.py`) to make the code structure clearer.
+- Currently, the application is simply deployed on a single server.
+But I think the API performance requirements should be clarified before implementation, and then the code can be optimized accordingly, including infrastructure decisions.
+- Use tools like Terraform to manage infrastructure as code.
+- Integrate appropriate monitoring tools.

+In addition, if possible, the API design itself may have room for improvement, which can be discussed in more detail.